Codecademy/ugc/content/dakshdeephere/threading.md

 ## Types of Threads

-### Threads are implemented in following two ways −
+Threads are implemented in the following two ways −

 - User Level Threads
   - User managed threads.